Outlawed (novel): Reception

 The novel received mostly positive reviews.
 Maureen Corrigan, writing for NPR, praised the book as a "[...] smart adventure tale".
 Kirkus Reviews gave credit to the novel for "[...earning] its place in the growing canon of fiction that subverts the Western genre [...]".
+It was also a New York Times best seller.

 Television adaptation

 On January 26, 2021, it was announced that Outlawed would be adapted for television by A24 and Amy Adams' Bond Group Entertainment.